Mad World: Chart performance

 Despite "Christmas Time (Don't Let the Bells End)" by the Darkness being the bookmakers' favourite to become the 2003 Christmas number one in the UK, "Mad World" upset the odds and took the title on 21 December 2003.
 It remained at number one on the UK Singles Chart for three consecutive weeks.
 The song's success in the UK did not, however, translate to the United States, where it reached number 30 on the Billboard Modern Rock Tracks chart in the issue dated 27 March 2004.
+However, it did reach number 1 on the Adult Alternative Airplay chart for the issue dated April 17, 2004.

 Jules performed "Mad World" with Mylène Farmer on her Timeless 2013 Tour.
 In 2006, the song was included in the commercial to the video game Gears of War, which helped move it up the charts.
 A performance on the eighth season of American Idol by Adam Lambert also briefly increased its sales and interest in the song.
 The song reached No. 11 on the Rock Digital Songs chart.

-The song charted again in Australia in 2020 following the success of The Masked Singer.

 Music video

 The music video was directed by Michel Gondry and was filmed at Hoboken Middle School (formally AJ Demarest School) in Hoboken, New Jersey in 2004.
 It begins with an aerial shot of the school; the bell rings and children go out onto the pavement.
-The rest of the video sees the children forming different shapes whilst Jules stands on the roof and watches from above.
-On two occasions the camera pans towards Jules looking down at the children, whilst a third pan away sees Andrews playing a piano as the song ends.
-The video has over 167 million views since it was uploaded to YouTube on 9 January 2006.
+The rest of the video sees the children forming different shapes while Jules stands on the roof and watches from above.
+On two occasions the camera pans towards Jules looking down at the children, while a third pan away sees Andrews playing a piano as the song ends.

 Curt Smith paid tribute to the Jules and Andrews version in April 2020 while staying home under general quarantine orders due to the COVID-19 pandemic.
 He and his daughter Diva performed an acoustic guitar rendition of "Mad World" using the style of Jules and Andrews, uploading the video to YouTube.
 Their version went viral, picking up more than a million views in one week, and four million views in the first month.